-- 5. Certain Nonconformances Specifically Regulated - a.
-General b.
-Nonconforming Structure
+5. Certain Nonconformances Specifically Regulated

+a.
+General

 1) The provisions of this section specify when and under what circumstances certain nonconformances must be corrected.
 If a nonconformance must be corrected under this section, the applicant must submit all information necessary for the City to review the correction as part of the application for any development permit.
 In addition, the City will not permit occupancy until the correction is made.